trujunzhang/App-1.4.26-2-fixed/contributingGuides/FORMS.md

 User input that may include optional characters (e.g. (, ), - in a phone number) should never be restricted on input, nor be modified or formatted on blur.
 This type of input jacking is disconcerting and makes things feel broken.

-Instead we will format and clean the user input internally before using the value (e.g. making an API request where the user will never see this transformation happen).
+Instead, we will format and clean the user input internally before using the value (e.g. making an API request where the user will never see this transformation happen).
 Additionally, users should always be able to copy/paste whatever characters they want into fields.

-To give a slightly more detailed example of how this would work with phone numbers we should:
+To give a slightly more detailed example of how this would work with phone numbers, we should:

 1. Allow any character to be entered in the field.
 2. On blur, strip all non-number characters (with the exception of + if the API accepts it) and validate the result against the E.164 regex pattern we use for a valid phone.
 This change is internal and the user should not see any changes.
 This should be done in the validate callback passed as a prop to Form.